Staff

 Structural Philosophy

 The long-term viability of operational AI will not be determined solely by model capability.
-It will be determined by governance continuity, execution integrity, institutional memory, operational visibility, cognitive coherence, and controlled autonomy operating together as a single operational system.
-Staff represents an ongoing proof of that thesis — built from operational reality, tested against observable drift, and refined through the same governed processes it enforces.
+It will be determined by governance continuity, execution integrity, institutional memory, operational visibility, reasoning discipline, and controlled autonomy.
+Staff represents an ongoing structural proof of that thesis — built from operational reality, tested against observable drift, and refined through the same governed processes it enforces.